Gangs in the United States: Early street gangs in the Northeast: 1780–1870

-Three main immigrant groups entered the Northeast US via New York in the early 1800s: English, Irish, and German.
+In the 18th century, slaves living in New York formed two paramilitary groups which could be seen as "gang" like, Smith's Fly Boys and the Long Bridge Boys.
+Notable examples of slave rebellions (as well as white backlash to the perceived threat of them) in colonial New York include the New York Slave Revolt of 1712 and the New York Conspiracy of 1741.
+In the early 1800s, three main immigrant groups entered the Northeast US via New York: English, Irish, and German.
 On the Lower East Side of New York, these immigrant groups formed into gangs in an area known as the Five Points.
-Of these were the Smiths's Vly gang, the Bowery Boys, and the Broadway Boys, all three of which were predominantly Irish immigrants.
+Of these were the Smiths's Vly gang, the Bowery Boys, who recruited from the native white population and were typically anti-Irish and anti-migrant, and the Broadway Boys, which were predominantly Irish immigrants.
 These early gangs were not exclusively engaged in criminal activity; their members often were employed as common laborers.
-Slaves living in New York formed two paramilitary groups which could be seen as "gang" like, Smith's Fly Boys and the Long Bridge Boys.
-Notable examples of slave rebellions (as well as white backlash to the perceived threat of them) in colonial New York include the New York Slave Revolt of 1712 and the New York Conspiracy of 1741.

-After the early 1820s, however, gangs began to focus on criminal activity, one example being the Forty Thieves, which began in the late 1820s in the Five Points area.
+After the early 1830s, however, gangs began to focus on criminal activity, one example being the Forty Thieves, which began in the late 1820s in the Five Points area.
 Other criminal gangs of the pre-Civil War era included the Dead Rabbits and the Five Points Gang.
 The Five Points Gang in particular became influential in recruiting membership to gangs and toward establishing gang relationships with politicians.
-By 1855, it was estimated that the city of New York contained 30,000 men who held allegiances to gang leaders.
 The New York City draft riots were said to have been ignited by young Irish street gangs.
 Herbert Asbury depicted some of these groups in his history of Irish and American gangs in Manhattan, and his work was later used by Martin Scorsese as the basis for the motion picture Gangs of New York.
-However, these early gangs reached their peak in the years immediately prior to the Civil War, and gang activity had largely dissipated by the 1870s.
+However, these early gangs reached their peak in the years immediately prior to the Civil War, and gang activity largely dissipated by the 1870s.